Monitoring and performance tuning in Azure SQL Database and Azure SQL Managed Instance

 Enable the streaming export of metrics and resource logs

 You can enable and configure the streaming export of diagnostic telemetry to one of several destinations, including the Intelligent Insights resource log.
-Use SQL Analytics and other capabilities to consume this additional diagnostic telemetry to identify and resolve performance problems.

 You configure diagnostic settings to stream categories of metrics and resource logs for single databases, pooled databases, elastic pools, managed instances, and instance databases to one of the following Azure resources.

 You can stream metrics and resource logs to a Log Analytics workspace in Azure Monitor.
 Data streamed here can be consumed by SQL Analytics (preview), which is a cloud only monitoring solution that provides intelligent monitoring of your databases that includes performance reports, alerts, and mitigation recommendations.
 Data streamed to a Log Analytics workspace can be analyzed with other monitoring data collected and also enables you to leverage other Azure Monitor features such as alerts and visualizations.

 Azure SQL Analytics (preview) is an integration with Azure Monitor, where many monitoring solutions are no longer in active development.
 Monitor your SQL deployments with SQL Insights (preview).

 You can stream metrics and resource logs to Azure Event Hubs.
 Streaming diagnostic telemetry to event hubs to provide the following functionality:

 Stream logs to third-party logging and telemetry systems

 Stream all of your metrics and resource logs to a single event hub to pipe log data to a third-party SIEM or log analytics tool.